junxit/us-congress-bills-110/bill.md

     >   - **(3)** *Treatment of participation in certain entities* Any insurer that participates in sharing profits and losses of a State residual market insurance entity shall include in its calculations of premiums any premiums distributed to the insurer by the State residual market insurance entity.
     > - **(e)** *Insured Loss Shared Compensation*
     >   - **(1)** *Federal share*
-    >     - **(A)** *Conventional terrorism* Except as provided in subparagraph (B), the Federal share of compensation under the Program to be paid by the Secretary for insured losses of an insurer during any additional Program Year shall be equal to the sum of—
+    >     - **(A)** *Conventional terrorism* Except as provided in subparagraph (B), the Federal share of compensation under the Program to be paid by the Secretary, subject to subsection (h)(1), for insured losses of an insurer during any additional Program Year shall be equal to the sum of—
     >       - **(i)** 85 percent of that portion of the amount of such insured losses that—
-    >         - **(I)** exceeds the applicable insurer deductible required to be paid during such Program Year; and
+    >         - **(I)** exceed the applicable insurer deductible required to be paid during such Program Year; and
     >         - **(II)** based upon pro rata determinations pursuant to paragraph (2)(B), does not result in aggregate industry insured losses during such Program Year exceeding $100,000,000,000; and
     >       - **(ii)** 100 percent of the insured losses of the insurer that, based upon pro rata determinations pursuant to paragraph (2)(B), result in aggregate industry insured losses during such Program Year exceeding $100,000,000,000, up to the limit under paragraph (2)(A).
     >     - **(B)** *NBCR terrorism*
-    >       - **(i)** *Amount of compensation* The Federal share of compensation under the Program to be paid by the Secretary for insured losses of an insurer resulting from NBCR terrorism during any additional Program Year shall be equal to the sum of—
+    >       - **(i)** *Amount of compensation* The Federal share of compensation under the Program to be paid by the Secretary, subject to subsection (h)(1), for insured losses of an insurer resulting from NBCR terrorism during any additional Program Year shall be equal to the sum of—
     >         - **(I)** the amount of qualified NBCR losses (as such term is defined in clause (ii)) of the insurer, multiplied by a percentage based on the aggregate industry qualified NBCR losses for the Program Year, which percentage shall be—
     >           - **(aa)** 85 percent of such aggregate industry qualified NBCR losses of less than $10,000,000,000;
     >           - **(bb)** 87.5 percent of such aggregate industry qualified NBCR losses between $10,000,000,000 and $20,000,000,000;